CleverCloud/clever-tools/README.md

 This project uses GitHub Actions to build binaries, package them and release them automatically on the various repositories.
 If you want to know more or if you need to release a new version, please read [RELEASE.md](./RELEASE.md) carefully.

+## License

+This project is licensed under the [Apache-2.0](https://spdx.org/licenses/Apache-2.0.html).

+We're using a CJS bundled version of a file from [curlconverter](https://github.com/curlconverter/curlconverter):

+* The project is licensed with [MIT](https://github.com/curlconverter/curlconverter/blob/master/LICENSE)
+* The copyright is at the top the file `vendors/curlconverter-parse`
+* The details are explained in [README_VENDORS.md](vendors/README_VENDORS.md)